sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 <a name="generatepairingcodepstn"></a>
 # **GeneratePairingCodePstn**
-> PairingCodeWebRTC GeneratePairingCodePstn (int? userId, int? numericMeetingId, PayloadPairingCodePstn payloadPairingCodePstn, string role = null)
+> PairingCodePSTN GeneratePairingCodePstn (int? userId, int? numericMeetingId, PayloadPairingCodePstn payloadPairingCodePstn, string role = null)

 Generate Pairing Code (PSTN)

-This endpoint generates a PSTN pairing code that can be used to connect to a meeting via telephone.
+This endpoint generates a PSTN pairing code that can be used to connect to a meeting via telephone. **Note:** call this API using a meeting access token

 ### Example
 ```csharp